-I loved having the Tex Mex migas with the salsa verde that was everywhere in Santa Fe, but I’ve yet to figure out quite all that was in it (it wasn’t the same as Mexican salsa verdes I had had before which are, of course, totally different from Spanish ones).
-Instead, I had this with some hot sauce and avocado and while it might no longer be gearing me up for a day out exploring Santa Fe in the cold, it’s still a great way to start the day.
-Or they’d also make a great meal at any time of the day to be honest.
+I loved having the Tex Mex migas with the salsa verde that was everywhere in Santa Fe, but I've yet to figure out quite all that was in it (it wasn't the same as Mexican salsa verde I had had before which are, of course, totally different from Spanish or Italian one as I served with my cauliflower steaks).
+Instead, I had this with some hot sauce and avocado and while it might no longer be gearing me up for a day out exploring Santa Fe in the cold, it's still a great way to start the day.
+It makes a great meal at any time of the day to be honest.
 Just find an excuse and enjoy.

 - 6 eggs

 - 6 tablespoon milk ¼ cup plus 2tbsp, 90ml